temporalio/snipsync/README.md

 The `origins` property is a list of objects that have one of the following 2 formats:

-1. `owner`, `repo`, and optionally `ref`: pull snippets from a GitHub repo
+1. `owner`, `repo`, and optionally `ref`: Pull snippets from a GitHub repo
-2. `files`: array of strings containing relative paths to load snippets from.
+2. `files`: a set of strings:
+  - `pattern`: Relative path to load snippets from.
 Supports [glob](https://www.npmjs.com/package/glob) syntax.
+  - `owner`: GitHub repo owner name, to be used in the source snippets links
+  - `repo`: Name of the repo snipsync is being used in, to link to the source snippets
+  - `ref`: (Optional, defaults to main) Used for writing source snippet links.

 If the `ref` key is left blank or not specified, then the most recent commit from the main branch will be used.
 If the `enable_source_link` key in `features` is not specified, then it will default to `true`.